Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/use-powershell-to-perform-an-imap-migration-to-microsoft-365.md

  **Dovecot:**

 For IMAP servers that support Simple Authentication and Security Layer (SASL), such as a Dovecot IMAP server, use the format **User_UserName*Admin_UserName**, where the asterisk ( * ) is a configurable separator character.
-Supongamos que va a migrar el correo electrónico de esos mismos usuarios desde un servidor IMAP de Dovecot mediante las credenciales de administrador **mailadmin** y **Pssw0rd\@**.
+Supongamos que va a migrar el correo electrónico de esos mismos usuarios desde un servidor IMAP de Dovecot con las credenciales de administrador **mailadmin** y **P\@ssw0rd**.
 Here's what your CSV file would look like:

 ```powershell
 EmailAddress,UserName,Password